Improvements on dimension growth results and effective Hilbert's irreducibility theorem: Introduction and main results

-The proof of \Cref{thm:fd:Q:conj} follows a basic simple induction argument by cutting with well-chosen hyperplanes, reducing it to down to the planar case of \Cref{conj:uniform.curve.conjecture}.
-The choice of hyperplanes is enabled by the higher-dimensional effective form of Hilbert's irreducibility theorem given below as \Cref{thm:eff.Hil.lemma:Q}, which is a new ingredient compared to the induction argument from \cite{Brow-Heath-Salb}.
+The proof of \Cref{thm:fd:Q:conj} follows a simple induction argument by cutting with well-chosen hyperplanes, reducing it to the planar case of Conjecture \ref{conj:uniform.curve.conjecture}.
+The choice of hyperplanes is enabled by a higher-dimensional effective form of Hilbert's irreducibility theorem given below as \Cref{thm:eff.Hil.lemma:Q}, which is a new ingredient compared to the induction argument from \cite{Brow-Heath-Salb}.